Superior Layered Design

 I can do more than 5 unassisted pull-ups and my weight is...

 Why Two Bands Instead of One?

-"I recently received my bands, and was astounded to find out I could actually do pull-ups with them!
-Of course, eventually I hope to be able to pull up without the bands, but for now I am absolutely thrilled.”
+"I just received my exercise bands, and was astounded to find out I could actually do pull-ups with them!
+Of course, I hope to be able to pull up without the bands, but for now I am absolutely thrilled.
+Super fast shipping too!"